-From Drama Club to Ping Pong Club to Student Ambassadors, at St. Joes, our students find a happy, fun, and safe community where everyone is celebrated and everyone belongs.
+From Drama Club to Ping Pong Club to Student Ambassadors, SJ Cadets will always find a happy, fun, and safe community where everyone is celebrated and everyone belongs.
 With over 40 clubs and activities, students are free to explore new passions, develop new skills, or simply be with friends at the end of the school day.

 Clubs are run by student leaders with the help of faculty and staff moderators, and represent the wide variety of interests and talents that exist within our school community.